henriettaszekely/frontend-grupa17/week 12 - Homework - OOP + ES6 Card Game/README.md

 If you deviate from the rules of a certain game, or you invent others, make sure the rules are visible to the user.

 Make sure to use the ES6 syntax elements(if needed):
-* let, const instead of war
+* let, const instead of var
 * arrow functions
 * class syntax
 * rest parameters, spread operator